 Some callbacks do cause noticeable changes in the program.
 This includes the aforementioned graying out of fields, hiding controls, and opening and closing GUI windows.
-One of the other features utilized by ScanImage to control the program flow is utilizing "Modal" GUI windows.
+ScanImage may control the program flow utilizing "Modal" GUI windows.
 When these windows are opened (the Channel and Configuration windows, for example), no other functions are accessible until the window is closed.
 In addition, the Status String in Main Controls (see Section 4 for details) will display error messages and the progress of the acquisition.

 The program uses a number of text files (.ini, .usr, and .cfg) and Matlab .mat files (both described below) to set various acquisition, output, and analysis parameters.
 The GUIs receive input from the text files for initialization, configuration, and user defaults, and from the .mat files for cycle definitions.
 The main text file is the .ini file, and it sets what fields will be used in the creation of subsequent text files (like .usr and .cfg files).
-Which fields from the .,ini get put into the other text files is set by the Config flag in the .ini definition.
+Which fields from the .ini get put into the other text files is set by the Config flag in the .ini definition.